 - Sweating may be reduced with a gentle antiperspirant.

-- Yeasts and fungi may be treated with topical antifungals such as clotrimazole and terbinafine cream or oral agents such as itraconazole or terbinafine
+- Yeasts and fungi may be treated with topical antifungals such as clotrimazole and terbinafine cream or oral antifungal agents such as itraconazole or terbinafine.

 - Inflammatory skin diseases are often treated with low potency topical steroid creams such as hydrocortisone.
 More potent steroids are usually avoided in the flexures because they may cause skin thinning resulting in stretch marks (striae) and even ulcers.
 Calcineurin inhibitors such as tacrolimus ointment or pimecrolimus cream may also prove effective.